ForgeRock/openid-client-helper/README.md

 }
 ```

-> This means that even existing code utilizing node-fetch could be used with the redefined fetch method to make requests to a protected resource if the existing calls are supplied with the additional `req` argument.
+> This means that even existing code utilizing node-fetch could be used with the redefined fetch method for making requests to a protected resource—by providing the additional `req` argument.

 Note the use of another helper's public method, `getWWWAuthenticateHeaderAttributes(response) => object`.
 If the access token included in the request to a protected resource has expired, the response received from the resource server is to contain [WWW-Authenticate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) header with the error attribute populated with the "invalid_token" value, as described in the [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-3.1) standard.
 The helper itself checks for access token expiration using this method once and, if the token did expire, conveniently attempts to refresh it before repeating the fetch request.
 After that one attempt, it will pass the fetch response to the original caller unchecked.
 This means that if the access token deemed to be invalid by the original caller, it can go proactive and reauthorize the client, report the error to the user, terminate the application, etc.—whichever seems to be the most appropriate action in each particular situation.